-Additionally, Redwood purchases and/or sells shares of the Redwood Funds for a large majority of SMAs and/or may invest a client's variable annuity contracts or variable life insurance policies owned by the client in the Redwood VIT Fund.
+Additionally, Redwood purchases and/or sells shares of the Redwood Funds for a large majority of SMAs clients.
 The client will be subject to other fees and expenses applicable to funds and insurance products.
 These fees and expenses are outlined in the offering documents of these investment products, which should be read carefully prior to purchase.
 Please refer to Item 5.D below for information on the fees received by Redwood by the Redwood Funds for management services.